Dental Exams and Digital X-Rays

 If periodontal disease remains untreated, the gums separate from the teeth, causing spaces (also known as “pockets”) to develop between the teeth and the gums along the gumline.
 The result is the deterioration of gum tissue and jawbone, leading to tooth loss.

 Scaling and root planing is a common treatment for periodontal disease.
-This method allows Dr. Sims or Dr. Kapur and a registered dental hygienist to provide a deeper cleaning between the compromised teeth and gums, preventing progression of periodontal disease.
+This method allows Dr. Sims and a registered dental hygienist to provide a deeper cleaning between the compromised teeth and gums, preventing progression of periodontal disease.

 Root Canal Therapy